endlesskwazar/distributed-databases-workbook/md-text/02-load_balancer.md

 @app.route("/")
 def index():
-    return "Response from flask on " + request.host_url
+    return "Response from flask on " + os.environ.get('PORT')

 if __name__ == "__main__":
     # Only for debugging while developing